AIR-DISCOVER/ICRA2024-Sim2Real-AXS/README.md

 ## Hardware
-The robotic system, AirBot, is equipped with a moving chassis and is connected to the upper robotic arm by a support structure.
+The robotic system, AIRBOT, is equipped with a moving chassis and is connected to the upper robotic arm by a support structure.
 <div align="center">
   <img src="./assets/AIRBOT.png" width="40%">
 </div>